-Sales in Consumer totaled \$2.9 billion, an increase of 15.1 percent in U.S. dollars.
+Sales in Consumer totaled \$4.4 billion, up of 12.5 percent in U.S. dollars.
 Organic local-currency and other sales change elements are included in the table above.

-- Sales increased in home improvement driven by continued strength in home improvement with strong demand for Command adhesives, FiltreteTM air quality solutions, MeguiarsTM auto care and Scotch BlueTM painter's tape. - Sales increased in stationery and office supplies from ongoing strength in consumer demand for packaging and shipping products and Scoteff brand office tapes as the business laps last year's COVID-related comparisons. - Sales also increased in consumer health and safety as the global economy impacted by COVID continues to evolve versus 2020 and in home care due to consumer demand for home cleaning products and solutions.
+- Sales increased in stationery and office, home improvement, consumer health and safety and home care. - Sales increased in home improvement driven by continued strength in home improvement with strong demand for Command4 adhesives, FiltreteTM air quality solutions, MeguiarsTM auto care and Scotch BlueTM painter's tape. - Sales increased in stationery and office supplies from ongoing strength in consumer demand for packaging and shipping products, Post-it-solutions and Scotch\ brand office tapes as the business laps last year's COVID-related comparisons. - Sales also increased in consumer health and safety as the global economy impacted by COVID continues to evolve versus 2020 and in home care due to consumer demand for home cleaning products and solutions.